-In the world of mastiffs, breeders who consistently and publically report their dogs’ size and weight are a big pet peeve for me.
-I worry that this hyper-focus on size and weight do nothing to better the mastiff breed.
+In the world of mastiffs, breeders who consistently and publicly report their dogs’ size and weight are a big pet peeve for me.
+I worry that this hyper-focus on size and weight do nothing to better the Mastiff breed.
 In your breed, is it excessive wrinkle, angulation, or drive, etc.?
 I think you get my point.

 4. The Formative Years?

 Your breeder will be the one person solely responsible for the care and raising of your new puppy for the first 8-10+ weeks of his/her life.
 Future posts will focus on the critical periods of development that a puppy goes through during these early weeks and what breeders can/should do to make the most of them.

 Consider your breeder like your prospective new mother-in-law.
 She was responsible for the care and raising of your soon-to-be spouse before you came in the picture.
 When raised well, you reap the rewards!